supabase/pg_graphql/docs/api.md

     }
     ```

 The `cd` filter can also accept a single scalar.
-In this case, only results where the only element in the array column is the input scalar.
+In this case, only results where the only element in the array column is the input scalar are returned.

 === "`cd` Filter with Scalar Query"
     ```graphql